DakotaK92/Challenge-6/README.md

 A weather dashboard using on call API, allowing you to get information on the weather for today and a 5 day forecast!

+Enter any city in the search bar to pull the Weather, Wind Speed and Humidity for each location!

-programs used for this project were HTML, CSS and Javascript!
+Programs used for this project were HTML, CSS and Javascript!

 # Deployment
 The website is deployed at:  https://dakotak92.github.io/Challenge-6/